 English Secondary Education (B.S.)

 The B.S. in English with Certification is for those planning to teach middle - or highschool English (Grades 7-12).
 The program requires a separate admission process after beginning your degree, per the instructions below.
-Visit the main English Department page at Southern’s website for a curriculum map and overview of the degree in English Secondary Education.
+Visit the main English Department page at Southern’s website for an overview of the degree in English Secondary Education.
 For a comparison of the English B.A. and B.S., see Planning your English Major.

 Student Handbook